Picovoice/wake-word-benchmark/runtime/README.md

 of PocketSphinx.

 All the measurements are done on **Raspberry Pi 3**.
 The wake-word for testing is 'Alexa' same as the accuracy benchmark.
-Finally, for Snowboy we enable frontend processing as suggested in its GitHub page.

 ## Real Time Factor